Syllabus: ART 293-01 Professional Practices: The Business of Art

 - Students are expected to work on projects outside of class

-- Students can reach the instructor in the following ways: email: email@example.com via text (607) 749-0858.
+- Students can reach the instructor in the following ways: email: firstname.lastname@example.org via text (607) 749-0858.
+Office hours can be scheduled on a case by case basis with the instructor.
 The Instructor can be found at the Cohen Gallery Monday – Friday, 12pm-5pm.
-Appointments are appreciated but not absolutely necessary.
+Appointments are necessary.

-Assignments: All assignments will be due at the beginning of class on the date specified, either posted to the blog, emailed, or turned in on Canvas (will be specified).
+Assignments: All assignments will be due at noon on the date specified, either posted to the blog, emailed, or turned in on Canvas (will be specified).

 Grading: Seventy percent (70%) of the grade: Students will be required to complete and submit a professional artist application, which includes images, artist statement, biography, exhibition statement or project proposal, resume/cv and cover letter.
 Thirty percent (30%)of the grade: evidence of engaging with source materials and text through participation, involvement in group critique and discussion.